Clients praise "Exceptional understanding of the sector" and his "superb approach to client relationship management.

-John has considerable experience of all aspects of residential property litigation, from possession actions and injunction proceedings, to disrepair claims, advice on leasehold/service charge matters and shared ownership disputes.
+John has considerable experience of all aspects of residential property litigation, from possession actions and injunction proceedings, to disrepair claims, to advice on leasehold/service charge matters and shared ownership disputes.

 He has a particular expertise in terms of action taken by Registered Providers in relation to anti-social behaviour, often with Equality Act and Human Rights Act issues.